liquinlab/elm-smile/docs/labconfig.md

   there are some technical limits, see [here](/datastorage) for more info).

 - **Slack** (weakly required).
-  In order notify you and your other lab members when certain tasks are complete or if there are errors, Smile uses a slack bot.
+  In order to notify you and your other lab members when certain tasks are complete or if there are errors, Smile uses a slack bot.
 You need to have a Slack account and get API keys to enable this.
 If you don't want to use Slack it is possible to modify the scripts to provide notifications another way